How to Determine Your Skin Type

 Determining your skin type feels confusing because your skin constantly changes.
 It gets oilier in summer and drier in winter, breaks out when you’re stressed, and feels tight after you wash it.
 So naturally you think your type is shifting too.

 But it’s not.
-Your skin type comes from genetics and stays the same your whole life.
+Your skin type comes from genetics and stays the same through nearly all of your life.
 What changes is how your skin type behaves under different conditions.
-Your oil glands produce a certain amount of sebum and that determines whether you’re oily, dry, combination, or normal.
-Stress changes how your skin type looks and so do climate and your skincare routine, but none of those things changes your true skin type.
+Your oil glands produce a certain amount of sebum, and that determines whether you’re normal, oily, dry, or combination.
+Stress changes how your skin type looks, and so do climate and your skincare routine, but none of those things touches your actual type.
+Hormones are the only real exception, from shifts like puberty or menopause.

 Once you know this difference, you stop buying product after product trying to fix your type.
 You manage it instead.

-I’ll show you the five basic types and what they look like, how to identify yours with a simple morning tissue test, and what to do when your results don’t fit one category because skin is dynamic and your needs shift constantly.
+I’ll show you the 4 base skin types, where sensitivity layers on top of them, how to identify yours with a simple morning tissue test, and what to do when your results don’t fit one category because skin is dynamic and your needs shift constantly.

 How to Identify Your Skin Type